Web Development

 Abstract Factory Pattern

-While Factory Functions are suitable for creating individual objects, the Abstract Factory pattern takes it a step further by providing an interface for creating families of related or dependent objects.
-This pattern is particularly useful when dealing with complex systems composed of multiple interrelated components.
+Factory Functions work well for creating individual objects, but the Abstract Factory pattern goes further by providing an interface for creating entire families of related or dependent objects.
+It's the right choice when you're working with complex systems made up of multiple interrelated components.

 Example of an Abstract Factory